jeremedia/jeremedia.github.io/_posts/2025-07-14-literate-technology-migration-case-study.md

 categories: technology
 ---

-## Literate Technology at Work: A Real Example

 *Computing that works through conversation, turning plain language into executable action.*

 This migration case study is more than just a technical success story—it is a living example of *Literate Technology* in action.